EEXCESS/eexcess/README.md

 2. Client-side augmentation and visualisation technologies to inject cultural heritage and scholarly content into habitually used user channels.
 This includes injecting recommendations into HTML 5 pages, into content management systems, into Google Apps for Works and into social networks like Twitter.

 3. Several proof-of-concept that take up additional usage routes for cultural heritage and scholarly content.
-For example, a [Cultural Heritage Game with a Purpose (CGWAP)](http://cgwap.lisawagner.li/CGWAP/) as well as an Android App.
+For example, a [Cultural Heritage Game with a Purpose (CGWAP)](http://cgwap.lisawagner.li/CGWAP/) as well as an [Android App for recommending Europeana Content]().

 The project is currently under development, so not all functionality is realised yet.
 Below you can find more details on the architecture and furhter information on the source code managment/components.
 If you have any qeustion, idea or issue, please get in contact with us.